VielLosero/HugeSlackBuilds/README.md

 ```
 Congrats you have created your firts HugeSlackBuild script.

-For now I leaved the HugeSlackBuild script output ncdu.694781a44d61ee0e813d719f4598f909.HugeSlackBuild on /tmp/HugeSlackBuilds to can chech it whitout extract it from the compressed file.
+For now I leaved the HugeSlackBuild script output ncdu.694781a44d61ee0e813d719f4598f909.HugeSlackBuild on /tmp/HugeSlackBuilds to easy chech it whitout extract it from the compressed file.
 In late versions i will remove and leave only the compressed file with the HugeSlackBuild script inside.

 So now /tmp/HugeslackBuilds/ncdu.694781a44d61ee0e813d719f4598f909.HugeSlackBuild have all it need to make a ncdu Slackware package that othes can reproduce.

-You can see the SOURCE_DATE_EPOCH date.
+You can see inside the HugeSlackBuild created script the SOURCE_DATE_EPOCH date.
 The date when that HugeSlackBuild script was created.
 ```
 [root@arcadia ncdu]# grep "^SOURCE_DATE_EPOCH" /tmp/HugeSlackBuilds/ncdu.694781a44d61ee0e813d719f4598f909.HugeSlackBuild | head -1
 SOURCE_DATE_EPOCH=${SOURCE_DATE_EPOCH:-1709819289}
 ```
-The md5sum of the files inside.
+You can see too the md5sum of the ncdu source files inside the HugeSlackBuild script.
 ```
 [root@arcadia ncdu]# cat /tmp/HugeSlackBuilds/ncdu.694781a44d61ee0e813d719f4598f909.HugeSlackBuild | grep echo | grep md5sum
 echo "b76268fc5f4a6152ed1f388e325ecfa8  ./README" | md5sum -c || exit 1